-Obese Dogs: 5 Reasons Behind the Dog Obesity Epidemic
+Do You Have an Obese Dog?
+5 Reasons Behind the Pet Obesity Epidemic

-Dog Obesity - the number one chronic disease of dogs!
+Dog Obesity is the number one chronic disease of dogs!

-Take a walk down the local park or along the beaches and you’d think our Aussie dog population a fit bunch.
+Take a walk down the local park or beach and you’d think the dog population is a fit bunch.
 But a different picture hides behind many backyard fences.
 Our overweight and obese dog population is growing with no signs of slowing.
-Obesity affects both city and rural dogs across the whole of Australia.
-And it doesn’t stop here- pet obesity has become a worldwide issue!
+Pet obesity has become a worldwide issue!

 Obese Dog Statistics: